halseth/mattlab/docs/challenge.md

 original mailinglist thread, namely the multiply game[1].

-This is a nice example since it easy to validate in Bitcoin script, and it also shows how we can support computation involving loops (Turing completemess wtf!?).
+This is a nice example since it easy to validate in Bitcoin script, and it also shows how we can support computation involving loops (Turing completemess!?).

 Please check out the original post for the full example, but the TLDR is that we have Bob (the challenger) pick a number `x` and Alice (the proposer) post an